mjay0420/Applied-_Data_Science_WIth_Python/README.md

 # Applied-_Data_Science_WIth_Python
-In this repository I will save my practice file and assignment file.
+In this repository I will save my practice file for the Coursera Course.